 In order to gain more control over dropped traffic and its logging, it is recommended to create an explicit "drop all" IP policy as the last entry in the main IP rule set.
 This policy has both the source and destination network set to all-nets and both the source and destination interface set to any.
 The service would be set to all_services in order to trigger on all traffic types.

 The following command defines an explicit "drop all" policy with logging disabled:

 Device:/>add IPPolicy Name=drop_all SourceInterface=any SourceNetwork=any DestinationInterface=any DestinationNetwork=all-nets Service=all_services Action=Deny LogEnabled=No

 A Valid License Should Be InstalledLastly, a valid license should be installed to remove the cOS Core 2 hour demo mode limitation.
-Without a license installed, cOS Core will have full functionality during the 2 hour period following startup, but after that, only management access will be possible.
+Without a license installed, cOS Core will have full functionality during the 2 hour period following startup (except for subscription based features), but after that only management access will be possible.
 Installing a license is described in Section 4.5, License Installation.

 Without a valid license installed, cOS Core will run in demo mode (demonstration mode) which means that it will cease to function after two hours of operation.
 Restarting cOS Core will re-enable cOS Core for another two hours.
 To remove this 2 hour restriction, a valid license must be installed.

 Licenses are files which are made available for download from the Clavister servers but before they become available, the user must have registered themselves with Clavister and doing this is described in Chapter 2, Registering with Clavister.